keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 needs to be active and defined after the installation bundles section.
 More about **functions**, **control flags** and **installationBundles** in the step **select the Installation Bundle**.

 Negative
 : ⚠️ This function will enable password authentication in `/etc/ssh/sshd_config` and restart the `sshd` service.
-The workshop user will also be part of the suders group.
+The workshop user will also be part of the sudoers group.

 ## Select the installation Bundle
 Duration: 7:00